 So if there are lenders that are offering loans without credit checks, does that mean they are false advertising?
 The answer is no!

 In the fine print, you’ll see that they are being compliant with their fiduciary responsibilities between you and them.
 What they go onto explain is by them saying “no credit check”, what they mean is they won’t do a hard pull of your credit score.
 Which is good news for people who want to see if they can get funding but feel like they have a high chance of getting denied.

-Because even if you are denied, at least you don’t suffer a 2-3 point decrease in your credit score just for trying.
+Because even if you are denied, you don’t suffer a 2-3 point decrease in your credit score just for trying.

 So while there are lenders on the market that will advertise “no credit checks on your personal loan”, this doesn’t mean “no checks whatsoever.”

-If you’re looking for a legitimate and transparent personal loan, we highly recommend looking what we have to offer here at Financer.com by checking out our loan comparison tool!
+If you’re looking for a legitimate and transparent personal loan, we recommend looking at what we have to offer here at Financer.com by checking out our loan comparison tool!